Oil rises on U.S., Europe demand growth optimism

-LONDON (Reuters) -Oil prices rose on Tuesday after more U.S. states eased lockdowns and the European Union sought to attract travellers, helping to offset concerns over fuel demand in India as COVID-19 cases soar.
+LONDON (Reuters) -Oil prices rose on Tuesday after more U.S. states eased lockdowns and the European Union sought to attract travellers, while soaring COVID-19 cases in India capped gains.

-“The current strength is led by U.S. gasoline where demand is seen healthy as more motorists take on the roads,” Tamas Varga, analyst at PVM Oil Associates, said.
+“The current strength is led by U.S. gasoline where demand is seen healthy as more motorists take to the roads,” Tamas Varga, analyst at PVM Oil Associates, said.

 For further signs of rising U.S. oil demand, traders will be watching for reports on crude and product stockpiles from the American Petroleum Institute on Tuesday and the U.S. Energy Information Administration on Wednesday.